The Logical Blog

 Ketones are made by your liver to protect your brain against starvation, a state mimicked by a low-carb diet.
 The brain is designed to oxidise glucose but adapts to use ketones in such an emergency.

-We know that low-carb diets increase your cardiovascular disease and diabetes risk, despite the fact that they can reduce your blood glucose levels and help you lose weight.
+We now know that traditional (high protein, usually high red meat) low-carb diets increase your cardiovascular disease and diabetes risk, despite the fact that they can reduce your blood glucose levels and help you lose weight.
 You need to, forgive the pun, 'weigh up' if the weight loss is worth the increased risk of premature death.